Jayesh598007/python_small_projects/README.md

-# python_small_projects
+Python Projects

+This repo contains small python projects which will help us all in developing and integrating our projects with these.

-Below are the python small projects practiced with the help of Youtube
+These projects are practiced with the help of Youtube